Photodynamic Therapy (PDT) for Actinic Keratosis & Skin Cancer | Charlotte, NC & Myrtle Beach, SC

 Photodynamic Therapy (PDT)

-A light-activated treatment used for precancerous lesions, acne, and sun-damaged skin.
+A light-activated treatment used for precancerous lesions, skin cancers, acne, and sun-damaged skin.

 What is it?

 Photodynamic Therapy (PDT) is a non-invasive dermatologic treatment that uses a photosensitizing agent activated by a specific light source to destroy abnormal or damaged skin cells.
-It is commonly used to treat actinic keratoses, early-stage superficial skin cancers, moderate to severe acne, and photoaging.
+It is commonly used to treat actinic keratoses and early-stage superficial skin cancers.

 The treatment works by applying a topical medication—typically aminolevulinic acid (ALA)—which is absorbed by targeted cells.
 After a period of incubation, the treated area is exposed to a specialized blue or red light, which activates the medication.
 This process creates a reaction that destroys the problematic cells while preserving surrounding healthy skin.
 PDT can be applied to the face, scalp, chest, and extremities, depending on the condition being treated.